-FactorWiz, or WEXTOR.
-(In case you are an advanced user of Internet technology and you would like to use Perl or PHP scripts for database-driven Web studies you need to configure the system accordingly.
-On the Macintosh, Perl, PHP, and mySQL are built in, but they need to be configured using procedures described in more detail in the section on installing a Perl script and in the Web site that accompanies this chapter.
-For Windows PCs, see the tutorials by Schmidt, 2003, and Göritz, 2004.)
+On the Macintosh, Perl, PHP, and mySQL are built-in, but they need to be configured using procedures described in more detail in Section 27.6.4, and in the Web site that accompanies this chapter.
+For Windows PCs, see the tutorial by Göritz (2006).